-Policy 5.4 - Pursue strategies that promote the development of affordable housing in Sedona.
+Policy 5.4 - Increase housing diversity with strategies that promote the development of affordable and market-rate housing in Sedona.

 The City's Housing Program is pursuing multiple projects in partnership with developers to build more housing in Sedona.
-There may be additional ways to support the development of affordable housing, such as improving procedures and policies that could lower costs, decrease timeframes, minimize obstacles, increase efficiencies, and streamline customer and employee workflow.
+There may be additional ways to support the development of affordable housing, such as improving procedures and policies that could lower costs, decrease time frames, minimize obstacles, increase efficiencies, and streamline customer and employee workflow.